 Aloys Ferdinand Gangkofner was born in Reichenberg, Germany in 1920.
-He studied at the Staatliche Fachschule für Glasindustrie (State Technical College for the Glass Industry) in Zwiesel for 1934 until 1935.
+He studied at the Staatliche Fachschule für Glasindustrie (State Technical College for the Glass Industry) in Zwiesel from 1934 until 1935.
 He worked as a freelancer for Peill & Putzler from 1953 until 1958.
-After that he started to work as an independent for Erco lighting, also in Germany.
-He died in München, Germany in 2003.
+After that he started to work as an independent for the ERCO lighting company, also from Germany.
+He died in Munich, Germany in 2003.

 Peill + Putzler

 Glashüttenwerk Peill und Sohn was founded in 1903 in Düren, a small town in (West) Germany.
 Peill und Sohn merged with Putzler (founded in 1869) in 1947 as a glass works and lighting company and became Peill + Putzler Glashüttenwerke.

 The company always worked with important designers such as Wilhelm Wagenfeld, William Brown, Helmut Demary, Aloys Ferdinand Gangkofner, Horst Tüselmann and many others.